Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Continuum damage mechanics -- two prototype models

 \section{Continuum damage mechanics -- two prototype models}

 Two constitutive models are briefly presented for the prediction of ductile damage, both as isotropic and anisotropic formulations.
 This allows a comprehensive load path analysis that is not bound to the characteristics of a single model.
-The first model, \textit{\modelI}, is a characteristic prototype of the effective configuration concept (also known by the principle of strain energy equivalence).
-The second model, \Lemaitre model \textit{\modelII}, is a characteristic prototype of the effective stress concept (also known by the principle of strain equivalence).
+The first model, \textit{\modelI}, is a characteristic prototype of the effective configuration concept (on the basis of the principle of strain energy equivalence).
+The second model, \Lemaitre model \textit{\modelII}, is a characteristic prototype of the effective stress concept (combined with the principle of strain equivalence).
 All models have been calibrated with the same experimental data and form the basis for the subsequent numerical investigations.